kevinding0218/InterviewDocuments/Q and A/Algo/Array & Linked List.md

 	1. Find insert index in List by comparing `while(idx < intervals.size() && intervals.get(idx).start < newInterval.start) { idx ++; }`
 	2. Do merge again
 - Remove overlap interval
-	1. define `end` as 1st element in sorted list
+	1. define `end` as 1st interval end in sorted list
+	2. compare with each incoming interval from 2nd, if `incoming start < end`, meaning we have an overlapped interval, incremeen
 - Find missing interval
 	1. use helper method `addRange(result, start, upper)` to add each interval into result
 	2. add head interval as lower to head `nums[0] - 1` as